marloncarvalho/chrome-semantria/README.md

 Usage
 ------
 First off, clone this repository.
 At Google Chrome, go to the Extensions Page, click "Load unpacked extension..." and point to the folder where you've just cloned this repository.
-Access any web page, select a piece of text and "right click" it.
+You'll be asked to provide your Key and Secret.
+Access any web page, select any text and "right click" it.
 You'll probably see a "Sentiment Analysis by Semantria" option!

 Contact
 ---------
-If you wanna know more about me our ask questions about this project, just follow me at @marlonscarvalho!
+If you wanna know more about me or about this project, just follow me at @marlonscarvalho!